gloxiinia/Abendrot_AlgoPro_FinalProject/README.md

 Extra Notes:

-For the files to run properly, ensure you've installed the art module from: https://pypi.org/project/art/
+For the files to run properly, ensure you've installed the art module from: https://pypi.org/project/art/ and Pillow

-Or use 'pip install art' in your terminal/console
+Or use 'pip install art' and 'pip install Pillow' in your terminal/console